 In the fiscal year ended December 31, 2015, the Board of Directors met on 6 occasions.
 Each incumbent director attended 85.7% or more of the aggregate of the total number of meetings held by the Board and the total number of meetings held by all committees of the Board on which he or she served.
 The Company encourages its directors to attend the Annual Meeting of the Shareholders, and in 2015, all of the directors attended the meeting.
 Directors do not receive any compensation from LCNB for their service on the Board of Directors of LCNB.
 However, each director of LCNB also serves as a director of LCNB National Bank, the banking subsidiary of LCNB, which meets twice per month, for which each is compensated at a rate of \$14,000 annually.
 In addition, non-employee directors who serve on committees of the Board of Directors receive \$150 for each committee meeting attended.
-Further, the directors participate like the employees of the Company in the Non-Equity Incentive Plan of the Company, and thus receive cash compensation under this plan equal to 9.5% of their annual base compensation and committee meeting fees earned during 2015.
+Further, the directors participate like the employees of the Company in the Non-Equity Incentive Plan of the Company, and thus receive cash compensation based upon the success of the Company over the previous year.
+In 2015, the directors each received compensation under this plan equal to 9.5% of their annual base compensation and committee meeting fees earned during 2015.